canalplus/rx-player/doc/api/index.md

 The options argument is an object containing :
 - _reloadAt_ (``Object | undefined``): The object contain directives about the starting playback position :
-  - _relative_ (``string | undefined``) : start relatively from the last
+  - _relative_ (``string | undefined``) : start playback relatively from the
-  playback position (last played position before entering into STOPPED or ENDED state).
+  last playback position (last played position before entering into STOPPED or ENDED state).
   - _position_ (`string`|`undefined`) : absolutve position at which we should
   start playback

-If no start position is defined, start playback at the last playback position.
+If no reload position is defined, start playback at the last playback position.

 #### Example